jagerber48/sciform/docs/source/options.rst

 -------

 Percent mode is similar to fixed point mode
-For percent mode, the number is multipled by 100 and a % symbols is appended to the end of the formatted string.
+For percent mode, the number is multipled by 100 and a ``%`` symbol is appended to the end of the formatted string.

 >>> sform = Formatter(Fo(exp_mode=ExpMode.PERCENT))